cirrus-geo/cirrus-geo/docs/src/cirrus/cli/04_commands.rst

 - *get-payloads*
     Bulk retrieve payloads as NDJSON.
 Can be filtered on fields available in StateDB - 'collections-workflow', 'state', 'since', 'limit',
     'error-prefix'.
-Output may be piped into additional commands to rerun payloads using 'rerun' flag
+Output may be piped into additional commands to rerun payloads using 'rerun' flag which alters payload to allow rerunning

     piping with xargs to resubmit failed workflows
     .. code-block:: bash